Start Date

 The Nursing Associate is a highly trained support role to deliver effective, safe and responsive nursing care.
 Nursing Associate’s work independently, within defined parameters, to deliver care in line with an agreed plan.
 Nursing Associates have the breadth of knowledge and a flexible, portable skill set to serve local health populations, working in a range of settings covering pre-life to end of life.

-The FdSc offered by the college is validated by Bournemouth University and is part of the Apprenticeship Standard for Nursing Associate.
+The Foundation degree in science (FdSc) offered by the college is validated by Bournemouth University (BU) and is part of the Apprenticeship Standard for Nursing Associates.

 It is a combination of one study day a week at college, practice placements hours and a degree of protective study within the workplace setting.